Are you thinking of living in Southend on Sea?

-The town is home to a profusion of green spaces for residents to discover!
+The town is home to a range of green spaces for residents to discover!

 Gunners Park, Priory Park and Chalkwell park are amongst the most popular green spaces to visit.

-All offer incredible views of the countryside surround, providing stunning river walks and plenty of green space for children to enjoy.
+All offer incredible views of the surrounding countryside, providing stunning river walks and plenty of green space for children to enjoy.

-Southend’s popularity as a tourist destination means there is plenty of fun to be had!
+Southend’s popularity as a tourist destination means there is also plenty of man-made fun to indulge in.

 One of the most popular attractions is Adventure Island.

-This free-admission amusement park in Southend was built in 1976 and continues to be extremely popular with young families.
+This free-admission amusement park in Southend was built in 1976 and continues to be especially popular with young families.

-Offering families a fun mini-golf course, adrenaline-fuelled rides and the exciting sea life aquarium, the attraction offers something for all.
+Offering a fun mini-golf course, adrenaline-fuelled rides and an exciting sea life aquarium, the attraction has something for everyone!

-If you are a lover of shopping living in Southend on Sea will suit you!
+If you are a lover of shopping living in Southend on Sea will appeal to you.